 Following ethics approval from the second author's university (Ethic Review ID: ER74284273) and obtaining informed consent from the participants, data collection commenced using semi-structured interviews.
 Given the absence of external funding and the data collection challenges previously mentioned, interviews were conducted virtually using Zoom and WhatsApp platforms.
 This approach enabled efficient and accessible data collection while ensuring participant convenience and privacy (Oliffe et al., 2021).
 The interviews were conducted using a set of predetermined open-ended questions (see Appendix 1) to ensure consistency in data collection and to allow participants to freely express their viewpoints and insights while also focusing on particular topics of investigation guided by the Fairwork and ILO decent work standards.
-Then we had follow-up questions, such as "give me some examples", "how did that make you feel?", "why did that happen?", "what influenced that decision?", that allowed us to explore the responses further.
+Then we had follow-up questions, such as 'give me some examples', 'how did that make you feel?', 'why did that happen?' and 'what influenced that decision?', that allowed us to explore the responses further.

-The interviews lasted between 35 to 50 minutes and were recorded to ensure accuracy in data transcription, enabling the researchers to record the responses of the participants verbatim.
-Despite reaching data saturation after 31 interviews, marked by thematic repetition and information redundancy (Saunders et al. 2019), we cautiously conducted six extra interviews to double-check for potential blind spots.
+The interviews lasted between 35 and 50 min and were recorded to ensure accuracy in data transcription, enabling the researchers to record the responses of the participants verbatim.
+Despite reaching data saturation after 31 interviews, marked by thematic repetition and information redundancy (Saunders et al., 2019), we cautiously conducted six extra interviews to double-check for potential blind spots.
 To protect participant confidentiality and anonymity, we replaced their real names (e.g., Participant 1, 2...37) and those of the platforms with pseudonyms.
 This was especially important to our participants, who feared being identified for complaints they made on voice channels, or who did not want to jeopardise their primary source of income by openly criticising the platforms they work for.
 The interviews were transcribed and cross-checked by the researchers to ensure that the participants' quotes were captured without distortion.

-The data analysis process was guided by the six-stage thematic analysis procedure (TAP) recommended by Braun and Clarke (2006).
-This rigorous approach enabled us to systematically identify, analyse, organise, describe, and report recurring patterns or themes present within the dataset, providing valuable insights into the study's central questions.
+The data analysis process was guided by the six-stage thematic analysis procedure recommended by Braun and Clarke (2006).
+This rigorous approach enabled us to systematically identify, analyse, organise, describe and report recurring patterns or themes present within the dataset, providing valuable insights into the study's central questions.
 In the first phase, we familiarised ourselves with the data by noting down initial ideas and comparing notes aided by using an online spreadsheet.
 In the second phase, we generated initial codes, using colour-coding to identify similar words, texts and phrases within the data set.
 This led to the third phase, which involved searching for potential themes and categorising the codes into sub-themes.
 In the fourth phase, we reviewed the themes to check for coherence in patterns from the data extracts and the entire data set.
 In the fifth stage, following a back-and-forth process of agreeing and refining the themes, the researchers reached a consensus by defining and naming the themes (Table 2 presents the detailed thematic process).
-To ensure that the coded data was accurate, valid, consistent and resonated with the participants' experiences, we carried out a member-checking process to validate our findings with the participants (Birt et al., 2016) and inter-coder reliability to ensure that all researchers agreed with the coding process to reach the same conclusion before finalising the main themes.
-The sixth phase entails producing the report, leading to the presentation of the findings.
+To ensure that the coded data was accurate, valid,